wbsllc/website/_people/4-megan.md

 When Megan is not studying or teaching, they enjoy reading, cooking, and farming.
 They also love spending time with family, traveling, and learning about other cultures.

-Megan works part-time as a Community Outreach Coordinator at Worthington Behavioral Services LLC.
+Megan works part-time as a Community Outreach Coordinator at Worthington Behavioral Services.